Up to 60% off sofas & mattresses — limited‑time deals.

 Which sofa felt best for long movie nights?

 Sedona.
-It handled multi-hour sitting best because the seat stayed supportive without feeling rigid, and the back cushion was the easiest on our posture over time.
+It handled multi-hour sitting best because the seat stayed supportive without feeling rigid, and the back cushion was the easiest on posture over time.

 Which option is most small-apartment friendly?